 Some of the indicators are derived using current price turnover deflated by a suitable price index.
 This includes the Monthly Business Survey (MBS) data; an ONS short-term survey on different sectors of the economy.
 It is one of the main data sources used in the compilation of the Index of Services.

-More information on Monthly Business Survey data can be found within the following Economic and Labour Market Review release:
+More information on Monthly Business Survey data can be found in Economic and Labour Market Review: No. 2, February 2011 (2.65 Mb Pdf) .

 Other sources use direct volume measures that do not need to be deflated, such as Royal Mail Group data regarding postal services and Civil Aviation Authority data for air transport.
 Other proxies, such as employment numbers, are used also.
 This occurs with Public Sector Employment, and Work Force Jobs data.